Skip to main content

 That’s all well and good, but is RPA needed any longer?
 The short answer is yes and yes and YES!
 The longer explanation is focused on several key areas to consider, in relation to AI.

 1. The Data… AI needs ample data to provide its intelligence.
 RPA can help with this.
-To build an ML sufficient to accommodate the needs of a robust AI activity, there must be enough quality data the model can consume and begin making quality decisions from.
+To build a ML Model sufficient to accommodate the needs of a robust AI activity, there must be enough quality data the model can consume and begin making quality decisions from.
 So, one starts to think of where the real decisioning data lives, it’s in the applications that have been collecting it for years.
 In Healthcare particularly, there seem to be restrictions in both the modern EHR/EMRs and the older ones as well.
 The older applications have proprietary databases that are hard to pull from using typical query language, so the only way to get to the data is to pull it from the front end.
-To make matters worse, some of the leading “modern” vendors own or put restrictions on accessing the data without a lot of hoops to go through.
+To make matters worse, some of the leading “modern” vendors own or put restrictions on accessing the data which require a lot of hoops to go through.
 This makes the task of collecting historical and real-time data hard.
 There is only so much that can be pulled from the back end, and sometimes it doesn’t line up.
 This is clearly something that RPA can help resolve as a near and long-term solution.

 1. The Decisioning… RPA is fantastic at interacting with desktop applications that reside anywhere and in any form, (i.e. Citrix, Cloud, Windows, Character-based, Web, etc.).
 The use of any intelligent automation activity (i.e. GenAI, AI w/ LLM’s, Intelligent Document Processing) to be inherently useful will need to be orchestrated, activated, and used by an application.
 The application could be SAP, Epic, Salesforce, ServiceNow, some type of Low Code App, or any application on the desktop.
 How can you get the question asked by the user to the AI activity and its answer back to something that can act on this decision?
 RPA is how.